usnistgov/metaschema/website/content/specification/_index.md

 class code,schema,doc,conv usecase
 ```

-These Metaschema-based capabilities, which can be applied to any information domain, serve both the needs of developers who need to support multiple data formats for a given domain, or that need to choose a format specific technology stack that is well-suited to their application.
-In either case, use of the generative capabilities supported by the Metaschema Framework, further reduces the time required to maintain format-specific documentation, schemas, data, and parsing code in multiple formats.
+These capabilities can be applied to any *information domain*, serving developers who need to support multiple *data models* for a given *information domain* or a format specific technology stack that is well-suited to their application based on a single *data model* equally.
+In either case, use of the generative capabilities supported by the Metaschema Framework, further reduces the time required to maintain format-specific documentation, schemas, data, and parsing code in one or multiple *data formats*.

 This specification provides a basis for the development of interoperable toolchains supporting the generative capabilities of the Metaschema Framework.
-This specification is also intended to serve as a reference for information modelers producing Metaschema-based information models.
+This specification is also intended to serve as a reference for information modelers producing Metaschema-based *information models*.

 ## Design Goals

 The design of the Metaschema modeling approach addresses the following needs:

-1. **Ease Maintenance:** Reduce the implementation burden of supporting multiple formats, along with documentation, schemas, data, and related tooling.
+1. **Ease Maintenance:** Reduce the implementation burden of supporting multiple *data formats* for a single *information model*, along with documentation, schemas, data, and related tooling.
-1. **Ease Format Adoption Costs:** Reduce the cost of adopting a new supported data format.
+1. **Ease Format Adoption Costs:** Reduce the cost of adopting a new supported *data format* for use with a given *information model*.
+As bindings to new *data formats* are supported by the Metaschema Modeling Framework, users of supporting tools gain use of the new *data format*.
-1. **Unified Format Support:** Unify support for compatible data descriptions in multiple formats, such as XML, JSON, YAML and potentially others over time.
+1. **Unified Format Support:** Unify support for compatible data descriptions in multiple *data formats*, such as XML, JSON, YAML and potentially others over time.
+For a given *information model* data can be easily translated between *data models* in all supported *data formats*.
-1. **Ease Production of Format Documentation:** Produce schema documentation from the same source as schema files and tools.
+1. **Ease Production of Data Format Documentation:** Produce *data model* documentation from the same source as schema files and associated tools.
-1. **Promote Model Experimentation:** Enable distributed, semi-coordinated experimentation with the format(s) and related tools supported by a given Metaschema module.
+1. **Promote Information Model Experimentation:** Enable distributed, semi-coordinated experimentation around information concepts within a given *information domain*. *Information elements* can be easily added, modified, and removed.
+Documentation, schemas, and tools can be quickly updated using automated generative tools supported by a given *Metaschema module*.

 ## Design Approach

-The Metaschema provides a reduced, lightweight modeling language with constraints that apply at the level of the information model abstraction.
+The Metaschema Modeling Framework provides a reduced, lightweight modeling language with constraints that apply at the level of the information model abstraction.

 The following philosophy was used in the current design:

-- **Mediate Format Structural Differences:** Mediate between the structural differences in the XML, JSON, and YAML data formats by providing format-specific tailoring capabilities that improve the expression and conciseness of Metaschema-based data in a given format.
-This has the added benefit of making Metaschema easier to learn and use over learning the idiosyncrasies of each data format.
+- **Mediate Format Structural Differences:** Mediate between the structural differences in the XML, JSON, and YAML *data formats* by providing format-specific tailoring capabilities that improve the expression and conciseness of Metaschema-based data in a given format.
+This has the added benefit of making Metaschema easier to learn and use over learning the idiosyncrasies of each *data format*.
-- **Capitalize on Format Features:** To the extent possible, maximize the use of data format-specific features, while still aligning modeling functionality across all supported data formats.
-In some cases, support for specific data format and schema features may be reduced where these features do not align well across all supported data formats.
+- **Capitalize on Format Features:** To the extent possible, maximize the use of *data format*-specific features, while still aligning modeling functionality across all supported *data formats*.
+In some cases, support for specific *data format* and schema features may be omitted where these features do not align well across all supported *data formats*.
 - **Unify Information Modeling Across Formats:** Use modeling constructs that map cleanly into features offered by XML and JSON schema technologies.
 This ensures that all information can be preserved, without data loss in bidirectional conversion.
-- **Reduce Runtime Complexities:** Eliminate the need for additional inputs, reliance on arbitrary conventions, or runtime settings to reliably produce correspondent XML, JSON or YAML from any other supported format.
+- **Reduce Runtime Complexities:** Eliminate the need for additional inputs, reliance on arbitrary conventions, or runtime settings to reliably produce correspondent XML, JSON or YAML from any other supported *data format*.
-- **Focus on Running Code:** Focus on the production of a rich specification that facilitates running code supporting automated generation of schemas, documentation, tooling, and other model-related artifacts consistent with the model defined and documented by a given Metaschema module.
+- **Focus on Running Code:** Focus on the production of a rich specification that facilitates running code supporting automated generation of schemas, documentation, tooling, and other model-related artifacts consistent with the *information model* defined and documented by a given *Metaschema module*.

+# Conventions Used in this Document

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.html) [RFC8174](https://www.rfc-editor.org/rfc/rfc8174.html) when, and only when, they appear in all capitals, as shown here.

 # Information Modeling